 Bloom Time: Late summer or fall

 Hibiscus acetosella is a tender perennial subshrub, hardy only to USDA hardiness zone 8, but is easily grown as an annual in colder climates.
 The plant can grow up to 6 feet (1.8 m) tall and up to 30 inches (75 cm) wide during one season.
-The leaves can be ovate or lobed, green with red veining right through to a full deep burgundy.
+Leaves can be ovate or lobed, green with red veining right through to a full deep burgundy.
 It has typical Hibiscus funnel-shaped flowers that are up to 2 inches (5 cm) in diameter.
 They vary in color and are most often the dark maroon that is characteristic of the foliage with darker vein-like markings.
-Flowers are rarely yellow in color.
+Flowers are rarely yellow.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).